hokage-mihir/my-website/README.md

 # Experimental website for Mihir Chavan

 Work in progress.
 Made with React and Tailwind CSS.
-Would like to have some Shadcn UI components in the future.
+~~Would like to have some Shadcn UI components in the future.~~ Becoming a Shadcn junkie 🥲
 This is based on the PDF of Hokage's Desk website.

-# React + Vite
+### Key Changes

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+* Calendar booking now opens a pop-up instead of redirecting to a new tab

-Currently, two official plugins are available:
+* Added a dark mode toggle switch

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+* Fixed some styling issues
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+* Added social media links